atsid/schematic-js/README.md

 ## Integration
 ### Validation
-The current version of Schematic-js relies on third party validators to supply JSONSchema validation.
+Schematic provides serveral lightweight plugins for field-level validation, including regular expression validation, conditional field values (not supported by JSON schema) and Luhn validation.
+However, the current version does relies on third party validators to supply full-model JSONSchema validation.
 The examples use a reference implementation from json-schema (https://github.com/kriszyp/json-schema.git), but other validators can easily be injected via AMD's module mapping.
 ### Backbone
 The library provides backbone (https://github.com/documentcloud/backbone.git) integration by creating a Backbone.SchematicModel that extends Backbone.Model.
 SchematicModel implements validation and adds property definitions defined on the schema to the model.